philipd/r-n-r/draft.md

  Appending | 0.2 ms | 0.4 ms
  Prepending | 2911.2 ms | 9256.2 ms

 This visualization lets us really see the power of V8's array optimizations.
-Appending large amounts of data to an array shouldn't be faster than appending to our backwards list, because we need to create a new array every time our array reaches capacity.
-But because V8 creates arrays with plenty of room to spare, that's not really a concern.
+Because we need to create a new array every time our array reaches capacity, appending large amounts of data to an array shouldn't be faster than appending to our backwards list.
+But because V8 offers performance enhancements such as creating arrays with plenty of room to spare, repetitive re-initialization of arrays isn't much of a concern.

 Don't count linked lists out just yet, however.
 Recall that we can create a *doubly-linked* list, allowing us to traverse the list from either end.
 Such a data structure makes it just as easy to prepend as to append.
-I haven't implemented a doubly-linked list so I can't run the tests, but presumably the results would look something like this:
+I haven't implemented a doubly-linked list so I can't run the tests, but we can safely assume the results would look something like this:
 . | Array | Doubly-Linked List
  --- | --- | ---
  Appending | 0.2 ms | 0.4 ms
  Prepending | 2911.2 ms | 0.4 ms

- *Now* we have a clear use case for linked lists in JavaScript.
+ *Here* is a clear use case for linked lists in JavaScript.
 If we need to do lots of append and prepend operations, a linked list is the obvious choice.

 ## Conclusions

 Arrays and linked lists both have their own strengths and weaknesses.
-A linked list performs better when the collection may grow to an unpredictable size, and can be incredibly efficient at data insertion.
-Practically speaking, however, programmers coding in JavaScript are, in my opinion, unlikely to see significant performance enhancements from linked lists due to modern scripting engines' powerful array optimizations, and the same may well be true of other languages that feature automatic memory management and loose or dynamic typing.
+A linked list performs better when the collection may grow to an unpredictable size, and can be incredibly efficient at data insertion, appending, and prepending.
+It's important to remember, however, that high-level programming languages may offer performance optimizations for built-in data structures that aren't available to custom ones, so programmers should not assume that implementing a linked list will give them any practical performance advantage.

 ## Sources Consulted